No-0n3/arduino/WDT/README.md

 <li>
 <ul>resetWatchdog() - Resets the watchdog timer</ul>
 <ul>enableWatchdog(timeout, mode) - Enable the watchdog.
 Use the defines that have been mentioned earlier.
-Do not <ul>call it from an interrupt vector!</ul>
+Do not call it from an interrupt vector!</ul>
 <ul>disableWatchdog() - Disable the watchdog.
 Do not call it from an interrupt vector!</ul>
 </li>